ferrannadeu/IgCaller/README.md

 ### Releases
 * Master branch (v1.2.1):
   * Corrected internal split-read annotation that made IgCaller crash in a subset of samples aligned to a reference genome that included "alt" contigs.
+See [issue #5](https://github.com/ferrannadeu/IgCaller/issues/5) for details.
 * v1.2:
   * General improvements (major):
     * Added compatibility for reference genomes containing lowercase nucleotides (lowercase nucleotides are automatically converted to uppercase in the fly).